Code-Institute-Submissions/MyProject1-HTML-CSS/README.md

 - More and more software tools are integrating predictive analytics, making it more accessible to users in companies of all sizes.
 All users can benefit from predictive analytics, even those who have no expertise in data science or advanced analytics.
 - This development is often referred to as “data democratization,” and it means making data available across the organization so everyone can access it to make better decisions.

-## Prerequisites

-- Web browser (e.g., Chrome, Firefox, Safari)
-- (Any other prerequisites or dependencies your project may have)

 ## Acknowledgments

-- Mention any contributors, libraries, or resources you used or were inspired by.
+- Thanks and appreciation for Code Institute and especially teacher Kathrin (kay) and mentor Antonio Rodriguez

 ## Contact Information

-For any inquiries or feedback, please contact [Noah Samawi] at [noah.alsamawi@gmail.com].
+For any inquiries or feedback, please contact [Noah Al-Samawi] at [noah.alsamawi@gmail.com].

 ## Footer